-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 Creating a Workers KV namespace

-In the code for this tutorial, we’ve used the constant
+In the code for this tutorial, you have used the constant

-AUTH_STORE to refer to a Workers KV namespace where we store authorization info for our users.
-Before we can deploy this project, we need to create a Workers KV namespace and attach it to our Workers application.
-Using wrangler, we can create this Workers KV namespace directly from the command-line:
+AUTH_STORE to refer to a Workers KV namespace where you store authorization information for your users.
+Before you can deploy this project, create a Workers KV namespace and attach it to your Workers application.
+Using

 Create a new KV namespace with Wrangler